 The wars and carnage recorded in the Book of Mormon were actual events.
 They occurred many years ago and ultimately destroyed the Nephite Nation.
 We know there will also be conflicts in the last days.
 I believe the evidence of present and future wars are all about us in the world.
 I am not sure the nature of the coming battles, but I know many will be wars waged between good and evil.
 And I am confident they will be wars fought both spiritually and temporally.
 We need to prepare by firmly establish ourselves on the Lord’s side.

 The messages and lessons of the Book of Mormon are a great blessing to us living in the “Last Days.”
 We can learn from the prophets.
-They warned us of wars (and the cause of wars) in their days and ours.
-Additionally, we can learn much from the records of the battles fought in the Book of Mormon, and from the examples of great heroes like General Moroni, General Mormon, Helaman and his stripling warriors, and many others.
+They warned us of wars (and the causes of wars) in their days and ours.
+Additionally, we can learn much from the records of the battles fought in the Book of Mormon, and from the examples of great heroes like King Benjamin, General Moroni, General Mormon, Helaman and his stripling warriors, and many others.
 And, we can better prepare for whatever will come.
 We must prepare ourselves, be skilled, and firmly on the Lord’s side.
 Today, we are fortunate and blessed to have Prophets and Apostles to guide us.
 I am confident if we follow the Prophet and stay on “the Covenant Path,” all will be well for us.